 How to get it: Doing good acts for people who are difficult or people you don’t particularly like is one of the most direct ways to attain perfect Charity.

 We resist doing morally wrong things.
 Vices block charity.
 The more our Charity increases, the more we want to turn away from doing harmful things.

-We are proficient in doing Good to grow in selfless love for Love Himself.
+We are proficient in doing Good to grow in selfless love.
 We experience a continual desire to want to become better.

 We prefer Charity above all things.

 “I must be willing to give whatever it takes to do good to others... willing to give until it hurts.
 Otherwise, there is no true love in me, and I bring injustice, not peace, to those around me.” - Mother Teresa

 Having a proper love of self helps us to look past ourselves.
 Charity rightly orders and perfects self-love.

 What it isn't: Selfish Love.
 When we love ourselves in a disordered, excessive way.
 So many people are obsessed with themselves and are in constant pursuit of disordered, selfish love.
 Only when they’ve exhausted their attempts at happiness, do they realize self-love is ultimately unfulfilling, both emotionally and physically.
 Charity helps us love ourselves because we are creatures of Love.
 To love ourselves is to seek the things that are truly good for us.
 And yet, we must be detached from ourselves; otherwise, we’ll never truly be happy.